misiektoja/spotify_monitor/docs/usage.md

 <a id="csv-export"></a>
 ## CSV Export

-If you want to save all listened songs to a CSV file, set `CSV_FILE` or use `-b` flag:
+To save reported songs in a CSV file, set `CSV_FILE` or use `-b`:

 ```sh
 spotify_monitor <spotify_user_uri_id> -b spotify_tracks_user_uri_id.csv
 ```

-The file will be automatically created if it does not exist.
+Spotify Monitor creates the file if it does not exist.

 <a id="activity-flag-file"></a>
 ## Activity Flag File